-Each director completed a self-assessment in 2019, and based on these results were assigned individual training plans in order to work through various training courses and improve knowledge in strategic thinking and planning, human resources oversight, financial and risk oversight and legal and regulatory oversight.
-Through 2019 the directors invested 50 hours into training in order to continue to be a well-informed advocate for the members of Radius Credit Union.
+Each director completed a self-assessment in 2020 as per regulatory expectations.
+Training material will be created based on results in order to improve knowledge in strategic thinking and planning, human resources oversight, financial and risk oversight and legal and regulatory oversight.
+Through 2020 the directors invested 62 hours into training in order to continue to be a well-informed advocate for the members of Radius Credit Union.